-Responsible Alpha's Diversity and Equal Opportunity Disclosure Reporting 405-1 Diversity of governance bodies and employees / percentage of individuals within the organization's governance bodies In 2022, Responsible Alpha was managed and entirely driven by its CEO.
+Responsible Alpha's Diversity and Equal Opportunity Disclosure Reporting 405-1 Diversity of governance bodies and employees / percentage of individuals within the organization's governance bodies In 2023, Responsible Alpha was managed and entirely driven by its CEO.
 Some external advisors were involved, where a right match between male and female was looked upon. there was at this stage no policy.
-The diversity of the independent contractors in 2022 were: 37 percent female.
-44 percent under 30 years.
-37 percent identified as not U.S. citizens demonstrating Responsible Alpha's commitment to global diversity.
-405-2 Diversity of governance bodies and employees / percentage of individuals within the organization's governance bodies Although Responsible Alpha, Inc did not have any employees in 2022, for transparency level we would like to report the figures for our independent contractors.
-Contractors ranged from remuneration from est. \$IK to est. \$20K in 2022.
+The diversity of the independent contractors in 2023 were: 16 percent female.
+33 percent under 30 years.
+21 percent over 50 years.
+21 different nationalities.
+405-2 Diversity of governance bodies and employees / percentage of individuals within the organization's governance bodies Although Responsible Alpha, Inc did not have any employees in 2023, for transparency level we would like to report the figures for our independent contractors.
+Contractors ranged from remuneration from est. \$500 to est. \$44K in 2023.
 Responsible Alpha targets each year paying 70 percent of total revenue directly to Responsible Alpha's independent contractors.
-In 2022, Responsible Alpha paid over 65 percent of total revenue to Responsible Alpha's independent contractors.
-405-2 Diversity of governance bodies and employees / definition used for significant locations of operation Not applicable since in 2022 it has only significant locations in the U.S.
+In 2023, Responsible Alpha paid over 80 percent of total revenue to Responsible Alpha's independent contractors.
+405-2 Diversity of governance bodies and employees / definition used for significant locations of operation Not applicable since in 2023 it has only significant locations in the U.S.